The top mistakes people make when buying a property

 1. Forgetting to secure a pre-approved loan

-2. Underestimating the costs
+2. Underestimating the costs of buying a home

 A problem that many first home buyers encounter is underestimating the full price of how much it costs to buy a property.
 While all buyers are aware of the hefty price of the actual property, there can be many smaller (by comparison) extra charges that can add up to a substantial amount.

 Costs that are governmental and others from your chosen financial institution are just some charges that can bring the price of purchasing a property up a significant amount.

 Property buying also incurs one-off property costs such as conveyancing fees and property valuation charges.

 3. Failing to budget well

 When buying property, a buyer can understand the full cost of purchasing a property and still run into financial trouble.
 One of the key aspects of buying a property is setting your budget and keeping to it.
 While you should never settle for a property you don’t want, the ideal property is one you can afford.